 Prone to Hacks

-Once they can get access to your browser, they might inject it with malware and virus, direct you to malicious sites, or even worse, get all your precious data within a few minutes.
+Once they can access your browser, they might inject it with malware and virus, direct you to malicious sites, or even worse, get all your precious data within a few minutes.

-Hence to safeguard your precious data, installing the latest build should be amongst your top-most precedence.
+Hence to safeguard your precious data, installing the latest build should be among your top-most precedence.